Go game record: Other notations

-Since the Go board is symmetrical with no particular sides, it makes no difference which corner is used as the reference point from which to count coordinates.
+Since the Go board is symmetrical with no particular sides, it makes no difference which corner is used as the reference point from which to count coordinates, so long as the same corner is used for the entire game.

 Computer file formats

 File formats are used to record the moves of a game or for demonstrations, game reviews and tsumego (Go problems).
 The most popular file format is Smart Game Format and most Go programs can use this format.

 Kifus are not written in a file format for computers but are a written or printed diagrammatic record of a game.